-Bachelor of Science in Strategic Studies and Defense Analysis students are not required, but may choose, to participate in the June graduation.
+Bachelor of Science students are not required, but may choose, to participate in the June graduation.
 Students may participate if coursework is completed or if they are enrolled in the final nine (9) or fewer semester hours required for completing their program.